The new tree you planted is counting on you for enough water, sunlight and nutrients – and it needs a few other elements to succeed, too.

 Though, not all young trees need to be staked.
 Read on to see if you should stake a new tree.
-If so, learn some staking trees methods and how long to keep a tree staked.
+If so, learn some staking methods and how long to keep a tree staked.

 What You Need To Know About Staking New Trees